Aratramba/pug-doc/README.md

 #### Mixins
-Optionally provide mixin arguments and example calls.
+Optionally provide mixin arguments, attributes and example calls.
 If no examples are given, mixins will not be executed, so no output will be generated.

-Arguments  follow the [jsdoc param](http://usejsdoc.org/tags-param.html) syntax.
+Arguments and attributes  follow the [jsdoc param](http://usejsdoc.org/tags-param.html) syntax.

 ```jade
 //- @jadedoc